hashicorp/terraform-provider-google/docs/r/google_project.html.markdown

     [below](#id-field) for more information about its behaviour.

 * `org_id` - (Optional) The numeric ID of the organization this project belongs to.
-    This is required if you are creating a new project.
     Changing this forces a new project to be created.
+Only one of `org_id` or `folder_id` may be specified.
+If the `org_id` is specified then the project is created at the top level.
+Changing this forces the project to be migrated to the newly specified organization.

+* `folder_id` - (Optional) The numeric ID of the folder this project should be created under.
+Only one of `org_id` or `folder_id` may be specified.
+If the `folder_id` is specified, then the project is created under the specified folder.
+Changing this forces the project to be migrated to the newly specified folder.

 * `billing_account` - (Optional) The alphanumeric ID of the billing account this project belongs to.
 The user or service account performing this operation with Terraform